FlagRun/Zeta/Readme.md

 _Developer_
 ** Role Required: owner **
+* ?die (msg) // Kills the bot
 * ?e  code   // (alias: eval) Evaluate command
 * ?em code   // (alias: eval) Evaluate command send in msg
 * ?er code   // (alias: evalreply) Evaluate command and send to channel

 ### Macros
 Macros are prefixed by a period and are loaded from locales/macros.yml